beenotung/graph-sort/README.md

 Moreover, this design assumes the items in list cannot be mapped to absolute values, hence each the items must be compared two-by-two.

-## Use Case

-When comparing personnel candidates, non-price sensitive products, colors or flavor.

 ## Benchmarking

 `graph-sort` includes a benchmarking function `benchmarkBestSorter({topN,totalCount})` that tests various sorter classes (`DAGSort`, `TreeSort`, and `NativeSort`) against random samples to determine which performs the least number of comparisons for the provided scenario and returns the most efficient sorter class.